Search programs

 Assistive technology (AT) is equipment needed to effectively manage challenges related to your learning disability.
 Many types of AT are available, and devices and systems that have proven to be helpful include:

-• Smartphones and watches.
-These devices can help you remember appointments and stay on schedule when you’re easily distracted or have a difficult time focusing on tasks.
+- Smartphones and watches.
+These devices can help you remember appointments and stay on schedule when you’re easily distracted or have difficulty focusing on tasks.

-• Organizational systems.
-Highlighters and different color folders — either physically or on your computer — can help you organize tasks and keep track of your progress on assignments.
+- Organizational systems.
+Highlighters and different-colored folders — either physically or on your computer—can help you organize tasks and track your progress on assignments.

 How to Request Accommodations